wrobstory/PythonToScala/conditionals.md

 Conditional expressions

 Scala's if/else/else if will look very familiar to those who have written in C-style languages before.

-Python
+##### Python:
 ```python
 >>> x = 0
 # Inline: expression_if_true if condition else expression_if_false